-The MMC Group remains committed to integrating Environmental, Social and Governance (ESG) considerations into its decisions and strategy, and building a more sustainable environment for everyone.
-The Group delivered on its pledge to be carbon neutral in 2021, through the reduction of greenhouse gas emissions in our own operations and the purchase of verifiable offsets.
-The Group also strengthened its commitment to a better, sustainable future for all by implementing enterprise-wide Client Engagement Principles that support sustainable development goals in vital areas such as affordable healthcare, gender equality and climate-change mitigation.
+The Group remains committed to integrating Environmental, Social and Governance (ESG) considerations into its decisions and strategy.
+The Group has developed climate initiatives which represent a tangible step towards building a more sustainable environment for colleagues, clients, shareholders and future generations.

+The Group delivered on its pledge to be carbon neutral in 2021, through the reduction of greenhouse gas emissions in our own operations and the purchase of verifiable offsets and continued to deliver on this pledge during 2022.

+SECTION 172 (1) OF THE COMPANIES ACT 2006 (THE "ACT") STATEMENT (continued)